-Z.TEST is the built-in function in excel.
-Below is the formula of Z.TEST function in excel.
+The Z.TEST is the built-in function in Excel.
+Below is the formula of the Z.TEST function in Excel.

-- Array: This is the range of cells that contains data points against which we need to test X. This is the value of cells against hypothesis sample mean is to be tested.
+- array: This is the range of cells that contains data points against which we need to test x.
+The value of cells against the hypothesis sample mean is to be tested.

-- X: From the array the Xth value to be tested.
+- x: From the array, the x value is to be tested.

 How to Perform the Z Test in Excel? (with Examples)

-- Step 3: The next argument is “X”.
+- The next argument is “x.”
 Since we have already assumed the hypothesized population mean is 6, apply this value to this argument.

 Example #2 – Z TEST Using Data Analysis Option